Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Sepsis**: Dealing Damage with _Mortal Reminder_ towards a target applies two stacks of grievous wonds.
 Whenever you make an attack roll against a target with grievous wounds with _Mortal Reminder_ you have +1 crit chance.

+**Death's Drag**: When you critically hit a target, you convert all stacks they have of griecous wounds into stacks of burn.

 _You gain +1 to attack and damage rolls using this magical weapon_

 ---